CANSpiNproject/dh2025/README.md

   - `/results`
 - bibliography of the short paper:
   - `bibliography.bib`
-- notebook to get analysis results saved in `/result` folder:
+- notebook to recreate analysis results that are already saved in the `/results` folder:
   - `perform_analysis.ipynb`

 ### Corpus overview